 Lodging and Airbnb

 Once you get to Athens, it’s obviously best to have a place to stay.
 Linn and I have pretty much fully converted to staying at Airbnb’s instead of hotels.
 We’ve found you have a much wider range of options regarding our budget, proximity to the sites we want to see, and proximity to cheaper public transportation.
+I also recommend getting some place close to a local restaurant since Greek food is amazing!
 We managed to find a perfect place that wasn’t exactly city center but did overlook the city, and it was right up the street from the local tram station.
 That was perfect as we’ve come to notice that trains and tramways are the cheapest option for local travel.

 The view from our AirBnb.